 Project teams should be multidisciplinary and include clinicians responsible for various medication management activities.
-Partnering with patients and carers in these processes can result in improved services and a higher level of satisfaction.124 management systems are also necessary to track changes over time, ensure that systems continue to operate effectively125 and identify areas for improvement.
+Partnering with patients and carers in these processes can result in improved services and a higher level of satisfaction.

+Ongoing monitoring and evaluation of the safety, quality and performance of medication management systems are also necessary to track changes over time, ensure that systems continue to operate effectively and identify areas for improvement.
 Data from evaluation of medication management should be communicated back to clinicians.
-They can focus clinicians on areas that need improvement, and motivate them to change practice and take part in improvement activities.125-127 Feedback processes also contribute to a culture of transparency and accountability.
+They can focus clinicians on areas that need improvement, and motivate them to change practice and take part in improvement activities.
+125-127 Feedback processes also contribute to a culture of transparency and accountability.